George and Margaret (film)

 George and Margaret is a 1940 British comedy film directed by George King and starring Marie Lohr, Judy Kelly and Noel Howlett.
-It is based on the Gerald Savory's 1937 play of the same name by Gerald Savory, which had run for over three hundred performances in the West End.
-The film was made at Teddington Studios by the British subsidiary of Warner Brothers.
-The sets were designed by the art director Norman G. Arnold.
-Unlike a number of the company's films from the era, which are now considered lost, this still survives.
+It was written by Rodney Ackland and Brock Williams based on the play of the same name by Gerald Savory.

 Synopsis

 The plot revolves around the sudden and unexpected visit for dinner of George and Margaret, a couple returning from British India to visit their upper-middle class friends in Hampstead.
 Their unanticipated arrival plunges the house into chaos, with the domineering and snobbish mother, absent-minded father, high-spirited adult children and the put-upon servants all at odds.
 While most of them resent having to play host to the unlikable George and Margaret in order to please their mother's vanity, the couple's arrival and the confusion it causes serve as a catalyst for the resolution of various problems in their lives.
 Heading for a happy ending, George and Margaret finally arrive for dinner, only for the house to be plunged into darkness due to a short circuit.